Neon17/Neon17/README.md

 ## 🔭 What I’m working on
 - Improving my Python skills with projects and challenges.
-- Building a Handwriting Imitation AI.
+- Building a Smart Blood Bank with Laravel and Next.js
 - Solving problems on HackerRank and LeetCode.

 ## 🌱 What I’m learning
 - Advanced Laravel concepts.
-- Python Intermediate
+- Python
 - Machine Learning fundamentals.

 ## 💻 Skills & Technologies